 Start your trip off strong by exploring the amazing (and huge!) city that is Tokyo and its surroundings!
 I recommend spending 3-4 full days in the city and dedicating 1-2 days to day trips.
 Don’t underestimate how big Tokyo is; make sure you map out your destinations in advance to be as efficient as possible.

-Things to do and see in Tokyo
+Things to do in Tokyo

 - Explore the neighborhood of Shinjuku